AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 ### Visual Studio

 1. Load `LibsAndSamples.sln` for a bigger solution with lots of apps that showcase and exercise MSAL.
-Load `LibsNoSamples.sln` for a small solution that has the library and the tests.
 2. Build in Visual Studio (if configured) or via the command line with `msbuild /t:restore` and `msbuild`.
 If using the command line, developers might need to use the [Visual Studio Developer Command Prompt](/visualstudio/ide/reference/command-prompt-powershell).

 >**Note**